ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 #### Display

+- **FOV**, adjusts in-game field of view
+- **Language**, switch languages in-game like in the console versions
 - **Definition**, toggle the old fuzzy look from consoles
 - **Console Gamma**, restores contrasted look from consoles
+- **Console Auto Exposure**, restores the stronger auto exposure / eye adaptation effect from consoles
 - **Motion Blur**, a separate toggle for motion blur with several intensity levels
 - **Depth of Field**, controls how intense the distant blur is during gameplay and whether it's enabled in cutscenes
 - **Tree Lighting**, offers "PC", "PC" with some improvements ("PC+") and "Console" style tree lighting